 By COMPILED BY TAMARA ZIEVE

-A look at some of the local stories that took place this week.
+A roundup of local stories that made headlines this week.

 Campaign picked up over 400,000 views online.

 The Right is still trying to fix the various economic problems that plague Israel due to the socialist policies with which leftists have led the country since its inception.